kconger/MiSTer_web2rgbmatrix/extras/mgl/README.md

 Current Cores
 -------
+- SG-1000 using the Colecovision core, set name SG1000
-- SuperGrafx using the TG16 core
+- SuperGrafx using the TG16 core, set name SuperGrafx

 Install
 -------